danielfett/draft-dpop/mainmatter.md

     the same request.
   * The AS binds (sender-constrains) the access token to the public key claimed by the client; that is, the access token cannot be used without proving possession of the respective private key.
-    This is signalled to the client by using the `token_type` value `pop` (for proof-of-possession).
 If a refresh token is issued to the client, it is sender-constrained in the same way if the client is a public client and thus is not able to authenticate requests to the token endpoint.
   * If the client wants to use the access token (E) or the (public) client wants to use a refresh token, the client has to prove possession of the private key by signing a message containing the